-Directors' responsibilities for the Group financial statements
+Directors' responsibilities for the Group and Company financial statements

-The Directors are responsible for preparing the Strategic Report, the Report of the Directors' and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Strategic Report, the Report of the Directors, the Group financial statements and the Company only financial statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the Group financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
-Under company law the Directors must not approve the Group financial statements unless they are satisfied that they give a true and fair view of the state of affairs and profit or loss of the Group for that period.
+Under that law the Directors have to prepare the Group and Company financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
+Under company law the Directors must not approve the Group and Company financial statements unless they are satisfied that they give a true and fair view of the state of affairs and profit or loss of the Group and Company for that period.
 In preparing these Group financial statements, the Directors are required to:

-- ★ select suitable accounting policies and then apply them consistently; - ▲ make judgements and estimates that are reasonable and prudent; - ▲ state whether applicable IFRS have been followed, subject to any material departures disclosed and explained in the financial statements: and - ▲ prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue in business.
+- select suitable accounting policies and then apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable IFRS have been followed, subject to any material departures disclosed and explained in the financial statements - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Company will continue in business.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the Group financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group and Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and Company and enable them to ensure that the Group and Company financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the Group and Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.